trewknowledge/GDPR/README.txt

 9. Audit Log sample.

 == Changelog ==

+= 1.1.6 =
+* Fix weird javascript issue that was preventing users from using the "Close my account" feature.

 = 1.1.5 =
 * The gdpr_request_form PHP function was returning instead of echoing.
 That is now fixed.